-Upon a student's request for accommodation and a review of appropriate documentation, the student and a disability services counselor will develop an accommodation plan in consultation with faculty as appropriate or necessary.
+Upon a student's request for accommodation and a review of appropriate documentation, the student and an Office of Accessibility counselor will develop an accommodation plan in consultation with faculty as appropriate or necessary.
 The plan will outline specific accommodations or adjustments.
 These may include physical, testing, instructional, academic support and/or equipment accommodations.
 Requested accommodations must be supported by documentation.

-The accommodation plan may include a pre-determined schedule of meetings to monitor progress with a disability services counselor.
-A copy will remain on file with disability services.
+The accommodation plan may include a pre-determined schedule of meetings to monitor progress with an Office of Accessibility counselor.
+A copy will remain on file with the Office of Accessibility.

-The accommodation plan must be reviewed and/ or updated with each semester registration.
+The accommodation plan must be reviewed and/

+or updated with each semester registration.
 Accommodations are not automatic and must be requested in advance.
 Accommodations will not be granted retroactively.